 If you are in your first year of study at the University, the MOBS mentoring program can connect you with current Aboriginal and Torres Strait Islander students.
 Find out more on the MOBS mentoring program page.

 The Old Teachers’ College on the Camperdown Campus offers access to computers, printing and photocopying facilities, a tutorial room, common room and kitchen.
-The Koori Centre Research Library is also housed in the same building and is open from 9.30am to 4.30pm, Monday to Friday.
+The Wingara Mura Research Library is also housed in the same building and is open from 9.30am to 4.30pm, Monday to Friday.

 There is an Indigenous Student Room for Sydney Medical School students in the Edward Ford Building on the Camperdown Campus.